Weichi910622/Banknote-Classification/README.md

-# Banknote Classification System Using NuMaker-M032KG
+# Banknote Classification System with NuMaker-M032KG

 This project implements a banknote classification system based on RGB light intensity sensing and a neural network model.
 It utilizes three photoresistors with color filters and a Multilayer Perceptron (MLP) deployed on the NuMaker-M032KG microcontroller platform.